bethbarnes/calendar-app/README.md

 The frontend was built using modular React components and styled with CSS.
 I used React-Redux to manage state, and built the backend using Express.JS, Sequelize and PostgreSQL.
 I deployed the app using heroku.

 I used [BoilerMaker](https://github.com/FullstackAcademy/boilermaker), a boilerplate from Fullstack Academy as a boilerplate for this project.
-It includes basic front end and back end libraries, authentication, and project scaffolding, with little to no functionality.
+It includes basic front end and back end libraries, authentication, and project scaffolding, but little to no functionality.
 I added all the functionality, models, api routes and other features required in the specs.

 * Javascript
 * React